 Notable Solar Installations in Massachusetts

-- At 3 MW, 100 Meadow Solar in Boston is among the largest solar installations in Massachusetts.
-This project has enough electric capacity to power more than 649 homes.7
+- At 10.4 MW, Dunstable Solar 1 in Dunstable is among the largest solar installations in Massachusetts.
+Completed by AES in 2021, this solar project has enough electric capacity to power more than 1,921 homes.

 Check out our Major Solar Projects List for more notable installations.